A tennis match is going on

 It is a design of enchantment and is set between 4 greenhouses containing unique botanical collections.
 Simone-Mathieu was a famous French tennis player and two-times singles winner of Roland Garros she also won the ‘triple’ in 1938 – singles, doubles and mixed doubles.

-She was made an Officer of the Legion of Honor in France for her part in leading the Free French Forces in WW2.
-The playing surface at Roland Garros is called ”red clay” but is actually a coating of fine red brick dust built up in layers.
+She received the honor of being made an Officer of the Legion of Honor in France for her leadership role in the Free French Forces during WW2.
+The playing surface at Roland Garros, known as “red clay,” consists of layers of fine red brick dust.

 Court Suzanne Lenglen has a unique underground irrigation system to control surface moisture.
 The style of play needed to be successful on clay is very specific and the big server or serve and volleyer is not guaranteed success on clay.